 Proving that Jesus is God from Old Testament Scripture

-When reading the New Testament it seems so obvious at times that Jesus is God and equal with the Father, but in other passages Jesus’ full divinity is more ambiguous.
-I believe that by comparing certain Old Testament verses with corresponding New Testament verses, Jesus’ full divinity can be conclusively proven.
+When reading the New Testament it seems so obvious at times that Jesus is God and equal with the Father.
+But in other passages Jesus’ full divinity is more ambiguous.
+I believe that conclusive proof of Jesus’ full divinity can be seen when we compare certain Old Testament verses with corresponding New Testament verses.
 The key to this is recognising God’s Name in Scripture.

-There is only one true, supreme God – the God of the Bible; and his Name is YHWH.
-YHWH is usually transliterated as LORD (all capital letters) in English translations of the Old Testament.
-Most good Bible verions explain this transliteration in their preface.
+There is only one true, supreme God – the God of the Bible – and his Name is YHWH.
+YHWH is usually translated as LORD (all capital letters) in English translations of the Old Testament.
+Most good Bible versions explain this translation in their preface.
 Check it out.

-Yahweh (YHWH) means: “I Am who I Am.”
-God explained his Name to Moses during the burning bush encounter when God commissioned Moses to free Israel from Egyptian bondage (Exodus 3:13-15.)
-God’s Name, the “I Am”, gives a sense of the enigmatic, transcendent and eternal nature of God.
-(Cf Revelation 1:8) [scroll down]
+Yahweh means: “I Am who I Am.”
+God explained his Name to Moses during the burning bush encounter when God commissioned Moses to free Israel from Egyptian bondage (Exodus 3:13-15).
+God’s Name, the “I Am”, gives a sense of the enigmatic, transcendent and eternal nature of God (Cf Revelation 1:8).

 Three infinite and eternal persons belong to this Godhead called Yahweh: (1) the Father, (2) the Son, Jesus Christ, and (3) the Holy Spirit.
 These three persons are bound closely together in unity of power and purpose and are often referred to as the Trinity.
 Yahweh is one God made up of three persons.